energinet-open-incubator/innersource-collaboration/guides/acting_in_asynchronous_environments.md

 Sometimes it can help to state the time zone you‘re in and a rough estimation of how reactions times usually look like so people can adapt their expectations.

 ## Summary
+Compared to software development in a corporate, software development in the FOSS environment is run almost entirely asynchronously.
+Asynchronously here refers to the almost non-existence of face-to-face conversations, colocation, "agile ceremonies" and the frequent presence of large time-zone differences and not knowing the people you are interacting with personally.

 Putting some effort into setting up an asynchronous environment can be highly advantageous.
 If participants in your FOSS project had a pleasant experience, they might return, and a fruitful collaboration may begin.
 Hence, some time should be invested in making “self-onboarding” easy and comfortable, from using the documentation.

 In an asynchronous environment, information and communication are all text-based, including: